Pankaj2505/WordPowerMadeEasy/about.md

-# Give just 15 min Daily for next 6 month and observe the change
+# Develop a routine and stick to it.